sanadu/Titanic-Data-Viz/README.md

 Feedback1:

-I like how you engaged the reader with the title and with the choice.
+"I like how you engaged the reader with the title and with the choice.
 It invites the readers to explore the visualization.

 You solve a problem or showing number versus percentage with two graph,